google/vizier/README.md

 ## Installation
 The simplest way is to run the provided `install.sh`.
 It installs the necessary dependencies, and builds the relevant protobuf libraries needed for the service.
+Check if all unit tests work by running `run_tests.sh`.

 ## User API: Running Vizier
 An example of the entire server + client loop running locally can be found in the unit test file `vizier/service/vizier_client_test.py`.